Which Disney Cruise Ship is Best?

-Let’s dive into these easy ways to identify a ship before you’re on it!
+Let’s dive into these easy ways to identify a Disney ship before you’re on it!

 Disney Magic

-The Disney Magic launched in 1997 and was the first ship in Disney’s fleet, creating the flagship look for “Mickey Mouse Yellow” lifeboats and two red funnels with the DCL emblem on them (white Mickey with three blue waves)!
+The Disney Magic launched in 1997 and was the first ship in Disney’s fleet!
+Magic created the flagship look with “Mickey Mouse Yellow” lifeboats.
+It also originated the iconic two red funnels with the DCL emblem on them (white Mickey with three blue waves)!
+This ship’s capacity is less than 3,000 passengers, making it a more intimate and easy-to-navigate experience.

 Disney Wonder